Cray-HPE/docs-csm/install/prepare_compute_nodes.md

     94:40:c9:38:08:c7    4        dynamic                   1/1/46
     ```

-   Make sure the MAC address shown for that port matches the `ILOMAC` address
+   Make sure that the MAC address shown for that port matches the `ILOMAC` address
    noted previously from the **Information** section of the web user interface.

    > **`NOTE`** If the MAC address is not correct, double check the server cabling and
    SHCD for the correct port then start this section over. **Do not** move on
-   until the ILOMAC address has been found on the switch at the expected
+   until the `ILOMAC` address has been found on the switch at the expected
    port.

 1. Configure the port if the MAC is correct.